Byont-Ventures/hackathon/README.md

 We've designed each coding challenge to be more complicated than the previous one.
 Remember that sometimes there are multiple ways to get to a solution.
 We encourage you to look things up online or ask questions if you are lost.
 We will be sharing helpful resources with you throughout this course.

-We'll also host a [#workshop channel](https://discord.com/channels/935159951423340625/1045998823392153600) on our [Discord server](https://discord.gg/xF5dtjZH73), where you can ask questions and get help from the workshop facilitators and other participants.
+We'll also host a [#workshop](https://discord.com/channels/935159951423340625/1045998823392153600) channel on our [Discord server](https://discord.gg/xF5dtjZH73), where you can ask questions and get help from the workshop facilitators and other participants.
 We will also be sharing resources and links there.

-You can refer to the accompanying presentation for more information about the workshop in general [here](https://www.canva.com/design/DAFTCVN0tKk/UwUQ3JJdV6_0scOUtneGTQ/view?utm_content=DAFTCVN0tKk&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)
+You can refer to the accompanying presentation for more information about the workshop in general on [Canva](https://www.canva.com/design/DAFTCVN0tKk/UwUQ3JJdV6_0scOUtneGTQ/view?utm_content=DAFTCVN0tKk&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink).

 ## The different tracks